The Wiki was successfully upgraded on Fri Oct 3 15:42:57 UTC 2014

 |Stanley Garvey||14.0||Yes||Slackware installer & pre-made images||Pre-made installed OS images ready to copy to an SD card|

 |Dave's Collective||13.37||Yes||Slackware installer||An excellent set of instructions in order to have Slackware ARM running on your Raspberry Pi.|

-Although the community does its best to keep up with the hardware changes there may be times when the above notes and images fail to boot.
-If this happens you may work around the problem by borrowing some stuff from rasbian or by compiling your kernel from sources (see here for a guide on doing that http://elinux.org/RPi_Kernel_Compilation):
+Although the community does its best to keep up with the hardware changes there may be times when the above notes and images are unusable.
+If this happens you may work around the problem by using a miniroot image and a functional boot partition from some other source (like borrowing them from rasbian).
+If the kernel is the only issue you can compile your own kernel from sources (see here for a guide on doing that http://elinux.org/RPi_Kernel_Compilation).